floridop/ldmx-containers/singularity/README.md

 When running/preparing jobs to run on a singularity enabled cluster, there are few concepts one has to understand:

-1) The *production task script* is a script that uses the LDMX software.
+1) The **production task script** is a script that uses the LDMX software.
 Let's call it `myproductiontask.sh` This should contain things you use ldmx-sw for.
 It can contain paths both relative to the container and the cluster.
-2) The *singularity image* is the environment where the script runs.
+2) The **singularity image** is the environment where the script runs.
 For a script to run in a singularity image `ldxm-tests.simg` container envrironment one has to pass the script to the image:
    `ldxm-tests.simg myproductiontask.sh`
-   However, the singularity image is _readonly_, and so are _all the paths inside it_.
+   However, the singularity image is *readonly*, and so are *all the paths inside it*.
 If you want to write something, you must *mount* some writable cluster storage path *inside the container* when you call it.
    One uses singularity's `-B` option to mount local folders:
 ```shell
    singularity -B /my/cluster/folder -B /my/other/cluster/folder ldmx-tests.simg myproductiontask.sh
 ```
    in this way the production task script can write on the folders `/my/cluster/folder` and `/my/other/cluster/folder` when running inside the container environment.
    The user home path is usually mounted by default by singularity, and it's writable, so there is no need to specify the -B option.
-3) The ldmx container *wrapper script* `ldmx-img` is used to simplify the mount task above, and potentially other tedious tasks that should be done in production.
+3) The ldmx container **wrapper script** `ldmx-img` is used to simplify the mount task above, and potentially other tedious tasks that should be done in production.
    The singularity image is readonly, and so are all the paths inside it.
 If you want to write something, you must *mount* some writable cluster path *inside the container* when you call it at step 2).
    To do this, and make it easier for all users to use the same environment, the `ldmx-img` *wrapper script* is used.
    The wrapper script uses singularity's `-B` option to mount local folders:
 ```shell
    singularity -B /my/cluster/folder -B /my/other/cluster/folder ldmx-tests.simg myproductiontask.sh
 ```
    in this way the production script can write on the folders `/my/cluster/folder` when running inside the container environment.
    The user should not bother about mounting these folders, an ldmx cluster expert should modify the `ldmx-img` script to mount the useful folders.
    So the user that wants to run production jobs simply has to call:
 ```shell
    ldmx-img myproductiontask.sh
 ```
- 4) A *batch system job script* is a batch script that has some batch system directives and *calls* the ldmx wrapper AND a script.
+ 4) A **batch system job script** is a batch script that has some batch system directives and *calls* the ldmx wrapper AND a script.
    Therefore a batch job script MUST contain the line at 3).
    This batch script can ONLY CONTAIN PATHS IN THE CLUSTER.
 It has no knowledge of what happens inside the container, or how the folders in the container are organized.
  5) The graph below shows the only way to combine these three concepts properly.
-    Any other combination of the above concepts is wrong.
+    _Any other combination of the above concepts is wrong_.
 ```
 <batch system command> mybatchscript.sh
                            |-> contains `ldmx-img myproductiontaskscript.sh`
                                             |-> contains `singularity -B /my/cluster/folder -B /my/other/cluster/folder ldmx-tests.simg <myproductionscript.sh as above>`
 ```
-6) Typically you call the batch job script with the tools the batch system provides.
+6) **Batch system run.** Typically you call the batch job script with the tools the batch system provides.
    For example for SLURM
    ```shell
    sbatch mybatchscript.sh